LPology/Simple-Ajax-Uploader/README.md

 Simple Ajax Uploader
 ============================

 A Javascript plugin for cross-browser Ajax file uploading.
 Supports drag and drop, CORS, and multiple file uploading with progress bars.
+Works in IE7-9, mobile, and all modern browsers.

 ```javascript
 var uploader = new ss.SimpleUpload({